astroquant-dev/blockchain-developer-bootcamp-final-project/README.md

 In order to compile and test on the rinkeby network, replace `--network development` with `--network rinkeby` above.

 ## Running the frontend client locally

+Ensure that the contract addresses defined in client/src/App.js point to the lcoally deployed contracts - modify the following lines in that file:

+    const shopAddress = "enter contract address here";
+    const artAddress = "enter contract address here";

+Ensure that metamask points to the local ganache instance.

 The client runs under the folder `client/`.
 Run
     cd client